tobiasmaatita/project/PROCESS.md

 Added the country codes to the data within my education.js script.
 The map does not seem to know countries such as Ivory Coast and Taiwan.
 Very strange!
 I think it has to do with the different names used by the map and the data.
 I will have to fix this issue.
   Decided to add interactivity with a tooltip to the first line chart.

+## Day 7
+Added tooltip to the line chart.
+First problem: interactivity between the slider and the datamap.
+The coloring works, but the information passed on to the popupTemplate does not change accordingly.